saeed5959/object-detection-transformer/README.md

 ---

-## An new and innovative implementation of object detection in pytorch : article is in [article](article.pdf)
+## An new and innovative implementation of object detection in pytorch : article is [Here](article.pdf)
 ## This work has been inspired by [vision transformer](https://arxiv.org/abs/2010.11929) and [Detr](https://arxiv.org/abs/2005.12872)
 ---
 ### vision transformer architecture